Repairing Storm-Damaged Shade, Ornamental, and Fruit Trees

 Steps to repair small split branches or trunks:

 If the crowns of larger trees need strengthening, cables can be used between the weakened branches.
-Hire a certified arborist to see if cabling is an appropriate method of repair.
+Hire a certified arborist to see if cabling is an appropriate repair method.

 Wounds

-The amount of damage to the bark of trees inhibits the plant’s ability to recover, especially when there is more than one type of injury.
+The amount of damage to tree bark inhibits the plant’s ability to recover, especially when there is more than one type of injury.
 Just like when we cut our finger, it is important to “clean” the wound on a tree.

 As a general rule, wounds to a tree will heal themselves through the growth of callus tissue.
 This callus tissue will seal off, or compartmentalize, the damage from the rest of the tree.
 There are products marketed as tree or wound dressing.
 There is little evidence that these products actually provide a benefit, and they can in fact slow the wound-healing process.
 Sealing a wound can trap moisture and harmful organisms and stimulate the rotting process.